JeremyMorgan/JM-AjaxDropDownDemo/README.md

 This is the downloadable source for this article.
 It is two PHP files and assumes some very basic credentials for the MySQL server.
 I have also included the SQL dump for the tables.

+You can view a [live demo of this dropdown here] (http://jeremymorgan.phpfogapp.com/ajaxdropdown/shoppinglist.php)

 ###Caution: Do not use this code in a production environment or on a public website

 This code was built for demonstration and tutorial purposes only.
 I sacrificed security and good practices in favor of simplicity.
 This is merely meant to explain how Ajax works.